LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 </div>
 ```

-As you see this template takes 2 parameters: a title and an HTML block.
+As you can see, this template takes 2 parameters: a title and an HTML block.
 Now we can use it from another `views/Application/index.scala.html` template:

 ```html
 @main(title = "Home") {